RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 2. Search for IAM in the services box and then click on ”Roles” on the left handside tab.

-3. Search for your newly created role: ”<your-company-name>-roadie-read-only-role” and click on it.
+3. Search for your newly created role: ”**[your company name]**-roadie-read-only-role” and click on it.
 You should see a page like below.
 Record the role arn.
 This is your assumable role arn which you'll need to configure RBAC in kubernetes.

 ![role-page](./role-page.png)